A scientist's take on Veganuary

 Supplementing specific nutrients might be a reliable way of improving your micronutrient intake.
 In the UK, it is recommended that we should all consider taking 10 mcg/day vitamin D as a supplement to keep our bones and muscles healthy.
 If you are in a group at risk of a nutrient deficiency, or are interested in trying any new supplementation, always seeking guidance from a health professional.

 Remember, it’s if you are at the beginning of your journey, and do not know the ins and outs of how vegan works for you yet!
 It’s important that you keep learning about how best to plan your diet and find foods that you enjoy.
-Here and here are two resources which will provide more vegan nutrition inspiration.

 By carefully selecting your food choices, giving special attention to current calorie and nutrient recommendations, a vegan diet can achieve the nutritional needs of most adults without issues.
 A well-planned and diverse vegan diet could provide you with a huge array of health benefits, alongside the well-established advantages to our environment.